tea

 Student class fees are usually placed in an envelope and left on a table outside the tea room.
 If the teacher has a basket outside the tea room, use it.
 If not, place the envelope on the top self of the mizuya (washing area or “kitchen”).

 Kimonos are not required for beginning students.
 Instead, comfortable clothing that allow for kneeling is needed.
 Avoid shorts, above-the-knees skirts (uncomfortable), or jeans (too abrasive on the tatami).
-Additionally, a belt or other means of tucking the cleaning cloth in should be included in the clothing chosen for class, if you are a host.
+If you will be studying the host role, wear a belt or other item to allow you to tuck in your fukusa.

 Remove necklaces, bracelets, watches and rings.
 These objects can strike fragile tea utensils, causing them to chip or break.